a5221985/tutorials/Architecture/web_application_and_software_architecture_101.md

 	3. As the post is persisted, it needs to be sent to friends and followers on home pages (send notification if desired)

 #### Pull-Based Approach ####
+1. Not using message queues approach:
+	1. Poll the database at regular short intervals if any of the connections have new update or not
+		1. First we find all connections of user
+		2. Next we run check for every connection one by one (to check if there are any posts)

 #### Push-Based Approach ####